RishankDudhat05/VOYAGR/userstories.md

 #### User Story
 > *As a* traveler,
-> *I want activity and restaurant recommendations based on my preferences (budget, interests, dietary restrictions),
+> *I want to* activity and restaurant recommendations based on my preferences (budget, interests, dietary restrictions),
 > *So that* my itinerary feels tailored to me.

 #### Acceptance Criteria
 - *And I know I am done when:* After entering preferences, the AI recommends relevant attractions and dining options.

 #### Source Justification
-This story extends **FR1 – AI-Powered Itinerary Generation**, making results more personalized.
+This story extends FR2 – AI-Powered Itinerary Generation, making results more personalized.

 ---